eevanthu/CS4602ML-FinalProject/code/models/KNN/Readme.md

 ## 🧠 Technical Architecture

 * **PCA Dimensionality Reduction**: Projects the 117-dimensional feature space onto 40 orthogonal principal components to mitigate the "Curse of Dimensionality" and filter out redundant market noise.
-* **K-Means Market Regime Identification**: Employs unsupervised learning to identify distinct market regimes. [cite_start]These cluster labels are used as auxiliary features to guide the KNN model in identifying historical "neighbors" within structurally similar market environments [cite: 322-323, 602].
+* **K-Means Market Regime Identification**: Employs unsupervised learning to identify distinct market regimes.
+These cluster labels are used as auxiliary features to guide the KNN model in identifying historical "neighbors" within structurally similar market environments.
 * **Temporal Alignment**: Implements a `shift(1)` operation on U.S. indices and ADR data to strictly prevent data leakage, ensuring the model only uses information available at the time of trade.

 ## 🛠️ Feature Engineering